About UsWorkshops & TrainingsDemonstration SitesPeer LeadersNews & EventsPublications & Links

 • Publications and brochures

-What are Best Management Practices (BMPs)?
+Best Management Practices

 Wild horses might roam up to twenty-five miles a day for food, water and shelter.
 Their continual movement disperses manure and urine and allows for regrowth of vegetation.
 With domestic horses, owners provide food and safe shelter.
-Consequently these practices can unintentionally damage delicate surface and ground water supplies and have detrimental effects on our local water resources, recreational activities and the environment.
+Consequently these practices can unintentionally damage delicate surface and ground water supplies and have detrimental effects on our local water and land resources, recreational activities and the environment.

 Program History